fremmede/moviewp/README.md

 ##  Support

+There is no support and no updates for free version, to get free installation, lifetime technical support, and free monthly updates you can buy the product [here](https://fr0zen.shop/product/moviewp/):

-For any support requests, modifications, custom work or other please contact me at this address:
+For any support requests or custom work requests you can contact me at this address

 vpiromalli74@gmail.com

+I remind you that the support is NOT free for the FREE version.

 ##  Changelog